-Provided that a manufacturer's current external financing comes from a wide set of investors; i.e. bank financing, equity finance, supplier trade debt or loans from non-financial institutions or other individual investors, in all of our specifications $bloan{i,s,t}$ corresponds to the current total value of new loan disbursements given by banking institutions; i.e. $bloan{i,s,t} = \sum{b \in B} bloan{b,i,s,t}$, where b identifies the bank providing the external financing and B is the set of banks in the database.
-The reason to only focus on current bank financing is based on the evidence that colombian manufacturers use bank financing sources represents less than 4% of a manufacturer's total liabilities.26
+dividual investors.
+In all of our specifications $bloan{i,s,t}$ corresponds to the current total value of new loan disbursements given by banking institutions; $bloan{i,s,t} = \sum{b \in B} bloan{b,i,s,t}$ , where b identifies the bank providing the external financing and B is the set of banks in the database.
+The reason to only focus on current bank financing is based on the evidence that Colombian manufacturers use bank financing as their main external financing source, while the use of other financing sources represents less than 4% of a manufacturer's total liabilities.

-All of our estimates control for a manufacturer's ex-ante leverage ratio levrat{i,s,t-1} which we use to control for manufacturer specific credit constraints that limit its own current export performance and current bank credit access.
-We also include a set of firm fixed effects Λ_i and a set of year fixed effects Γ_t .
+All of our estimates control for a manufacturer's ex-ante leverage ratio levrati,s,t-1 which we use to control for manufacturer specific credit constraints that limit its own current export performance and current bank credit access.
+We also include a set of firm fixed effects $\Lambda_i$ and a set of year fixed effects $\Gamma_t$ .
 The use of manufacturer fixed effects enables us to sweep all the manufacturer specific non-observable factors that do not vary through time and are related to a manufacturer's export performance and to a manufacturer's access to current bank financing.
 Year fixed effects control for non-observable macro factors that are known to affect a manufacturer's export performance and a manufacturer's demand for bank financing.
 As an alternative one may also would like to control for non-observable macro factors that are sector-year specific which in turn affect a manufacturer's export performance and credit demand.
 Hence, our results also include estimates that instead of including year fixed effects, include sector-year fixed effects.
 In addition, all of our estimates cluster standard errors using a manufacturer's industry classification - 4 digit level, ISIC revision 3.1-.